emerald-dao/beginner-cadence-course/chapter5/day1/README.md

 In the example above, we define a "pre-condition" on the function `logName`.
 It says "if the length of the name is not greater than 0, `panic` with this message: 'This name is too short.'"

 Pre-conditions and post-conditions **must** be defined as the first thing of a function, you can't put them in the middle or at the end.
-In order for a pre/post-condition to pass, the code written must be `true`, or else it will `panic` with the string after.
+In order for a pre/post-condition to pass, the condition must be `true`, or else it will `panic` with the string after.

 Post-conditions are the same thing, except they are checked at the end of a function (they still have to be defined at the start.
 I know, it's confusing, but you'll get used to it):